jdittrich/userNeedResearchBook/text/allURBook.md

 - the people who visit your or your companies homepage
 - participants of meetings/gatherings.

-To find the right participants for your research, try to find out where those people are: users of a particular software can be found on mailing lists, forums and user meetups.
+To find the right participants for your research, try to find out where those people are: users of a particular software can be found on mailing lists, forums and user meetings or events.
-Young adults could be found via bulletin boards on campus.
+Young adults could be found via bulletin boards on on university or college campus.
 Retired people may be found in church congregation and retirement homes.

 Inform possible participants about the study and what they can expect when they participate.
 Regardless of how you inform them – if by speaking directly to them, by using a note on a blackboard or by writing an eMail –  you should give them the following information:

-- the purpose of the study
+- the purpose of the study and the resulting benefits for the participant or the wider community (e.g. a product which is more suitable to their needs)
 - the research method (answering questions and observation)
 - the time frame (ranging usually from 30min-2h)
 - incentives (if you can afford it)